Solid Foundation. Bright Future.

 Park reaches more than $1 million in loans and $4 million in assets.

 Everett Reese is elected by his peers to become chairman of the Ohio Bankers Association, the predecessor of the Ohio Bankers League.

 Park begins making three-month calendars with its logo and distributing them free to the public.
-The calendars are still offered – and still free – today.
+The bank continued offering the calendars to customers until 2021.